atanvarno69/core/README.md

 ```

 ## Basic Usage
-The included classes are primarily intended for use by [`atan\framework`](https://github.com/atanvarno69/framework/).
-However, the classes may be generally useful to you.
+This package is primarily intended for use by [`atan\framework`](https://github.com/atanvarno69/framework/).
+However, it may be generally useful to you.

 ### Catcher
-`Atan\Core\Catcher` is PSR-15 middleware intended to sit at the start of a middleware queue, it will catch any `Throwable` from the queue and return a basic error response, without exposing any developer information.
+`Atan\Core\Catcher` is [PSR-15](http://www.php-fig.org/psr/psr-15/) middleware intended to sit at the start of a middleware queue, it will catch any `Throwable` from the queue and return a basic error response, without exposing any developer information.

 Instantiate the class and add it to the top start of your middleware queue.

+Custom handlers can be defined for specific error codes.
+See the [API](https://github.com/atanvarno69/core/blob/master/docs/Catcher.md) for usage details.

 ### Core
 `Atan\Core\Core` is a collection of useful static functions.